 AWS Redshift is based on PostgreSQL 8.0 where AWS added powerful scaling and made it available in cloud.
 Transformations run on your own dedicated cluster in Keboola Connection.

-Redshift in KBC does not support functions or stored procedures.
+Redshift in Keboola Connection does not support functions or stored procedures.

 There are basic constrains set to keep your Redshift cluster healthy.
 By upgrading your Redshift cluster to a larger size, these limits can be increased.